Backpacking the Ediza/Thousand Island Lake Loop

 Agnew Meadow trailhead amenities include restrooms, trash cans, picnic tables, and cell service.
 Additionally, Reds Meadow Resort is one stop away and features a shop/restaurant.

-: Leave Hwy 395 at Hwy 203 to the town of Mammoth Lakes.
+To get to the trailhead: Leave Hwy 395 at Hwy 203 to the town of Mammoth Lakes.
 Drive through town and turn right on Minaret Road.

 During traditional backpacking season (typically mid-to late June through Labor Day, first Monday in September), you’ll find overnight parking at and around the Mammoth Mountain Adventure Center.
 There is no charge for overnight parking, but make sure you don’t leave anything smellable in your car, as this area is active bear country.